jonathonjb/NeuralNetworkLibraryFromScratch/README.md

 neuralNetwork = NeuralNetwork(inputSize=3, layers=[
       Dense(size=16, activation='relu'),
       Dense(size=16, activation='relu'),
-      Dense(size=1, activation='sigmoid')
+      Dense(size=3, activation='softmax')
   ])
 ```

 To increase the depth of the network, add more layers to the neuralNetwork object.
 To increase the width of each layers, simply change the size of the layers.
-You should also specify what activation function you want to be used on each layer - The activation functions you can use are: 'sigmoid', 'tanh', 'relu', and 'leaky_relu'
+You should also specify what activation function you want to be used on each layer - The activation functions you can use are: 'sigmoid', 'tanh', 'relu', and 'leaky_relu'.
+You may also use the 'softmax' activation function on the output layer.

 ## Training the neural network